kelvinng129/Context-Snapper-Chrome-Extensions/README.md

 5. Select the folder where you downloaded this code.
 6. The extension icon should appear in your browser bar!

-From Chrome Web Store
+From Chrome Web Store:

 Not , Yet

-Project Structure
+Project Structure:

 1.  `manifest.json`: The configuration file required by Chrome.
 2.  `popup.html`: The user interface (buttons, image preview).
 3.  `styles.css`: Styling for the popup window.
 4.   `popup.js`: Logic for capturing the screen and handling clipboard actions.

-Technologies Used
+Technologies Used:

 1. HTML5
 2. CSS3 (Flexbox/Grid)
 3. Vanilla JavaScript
 4. Chrome Extension API (`activeTab`, `scripting`)